Saint Mesrop Mashtots Church: Frescoes

 The interior of the church was covered with frescoes by Hovhannes Minasian and Henrik Mamian in 1961–64.
 They created the monumental fresco Glory to Armenian Letters and Literature («Փառք հայ գրի և դպրության»), which depicts the invention of the Armenian alphabet.
 Major figures associated with Mashtots are included in it: Mashtots, Catholicos Sahak Partev, King Vramshapuh and prince Vahan Amatuni.
 Minasian also created the altarpiece, depicting the Virgin and Child, in 1966.
 The frescoes were restored in 2019–20 through funding from Armenia's President Armen Sarkissian.

 Dpratun

 A school was established next to the church in 1913.
 It served as a public school during the Soviet period.
 The building was renovated in 1996-97 through the financial support of Djivan Koboyan, an Armenian American philanthropist, and was reopened on October 18, 1998.
 It serves as a dpratun (դպրատուն), a scientific and educational center, dedicated to Mashtots and the Armenian alphabet.

 Depictions

-In 1969 Rafael Atoyan painted Armenia's national poet, Hovhannes Tumanyan, at the entrance of the church.
+Rafael Atoyan depicted Armenia's national poet, Hovhannes Tumanyan, at the entrance of the church in a 1969 painting.

-The 20th century Armenian writer Sero Khanzadyan called the church (as the resting place of Mashtots) and Kanaker, the birthplace of Khachatur Abovian (1809–48) as Armenia's two holy sites.
+The 20th century Armenian writer Sero Khanzadyan called the church and Kanaker, the birthplace of Khachatur Abovian (1809–48), as Armenia's two holy sites.